 UCKELMANN LAB

-How a normal hematopoietic stem cell attains a fully transformed leukemic state via preleukemic intermediates is poorly understood.
-It is now accepted that a key player in this transition is epigenetic plasticity.
+The transformation of normal hematopoietic stem cells into aggressive leukemia remains poorly understood.
+Epigenetic plasticity plays a central role in this transition, yet we lack comprehensive knowledge of which chromatin factors maintain normal stem cell programs and how they become corrupted during leukemic transformation.
 Identifying the epigenetic mechanisms regulating the transformation of normal to leukemic stem cells will open new avenues for the identification of therapeutics at different stages of disease.
 A characteristic stem cell-like gene expression pattern is a hallmark of aggressive acute myeloid leukemia.
 Intriguingly, most of these patients harbour mutations in epigenetic modifiers that directly regulate stemness.
 What is fundamentally missing is a comprehensive understanding of which chromatin factors are involved in maintaining normal stem cell programs and how they are modulated during leukemic transformation.
 We recently uncovered a novel epigenetic mechanism of transition to the leukemic-state, mediated by direct chromatin binding of mutant NPM1 and transcriptional regulation of a specific set of stem-cell genes.
 Building on this discovery and employing cutting-edge low-input chromatin technologies and in vivo models of preleukemia, we want to address these questions:

 1) How are normal hematopoietic stem cell programs regulated at the epigenetic level?

-2) What are the epigenetic landscape alterations that govern tumorigenicity?
+2) What epigenetic landscape alterations govern the transition to tumorigenicity?

-3) How can we exploit epigenetic dependencies to pharmacologically target the premalignant and/or malignant state?
+3) How can we exploit epigenetic dependencies to pharmacologically target premalignant and malignant states?

-In the Uckelmann lab we will delve into the largely unexplored epigenome during the leukemic transformation of rare stem cell populations using cutting-edge epigenetic profiling technologies and sophisticated in vivo models to deconvolute different steps of leukemogenesis and identify cancer specific vulnerabilities.
+In the Uckelmann lab, we explore the largely uncharted epigenome during leukemic transformation of rare stem cell populations.
+Using cutting-edge epigenetic profiling technologies and sophisticated in vivo models, we deconvolute different stages of leukemogenesis to identify cancer-specific vulnerabilities and develop novel therapeutic strategies.